CrossTheRoadElec/Phoenix6-Documentation/source/docs/hardware-reference/talonfx/improving-performance-with-current-limits.rst

    This means that stator current limits also effectively limit supply current.
 Supply current will not exceed a stator current limit and is often significantly lower than stator current.

-Another impact that stator current limits have is that upon acceleration.
-Limits to torque directly increase the amount of time it takes to accelerate to max velocity.
-An example of this is shown below.
+Another impact that stator current limits have is that they restrict acceleration.
+Stator current limits cap the torque output of the motor, which directly increases the amount of time it takes to accelerate to max velocity.
+As a result, it is important not to set stator current limits too low, otherwise performance may be negatively impacted.

 .. grid:: 1 2 2 2
    :gutter: 3